Who are Master Gardeners?

-- The core training also includes a full Saturday of hands-on workshops at Iowa State University on November 3, 2018.
+- October 19, 2019 - The core training also includes a Saturday hands-on workshop at Iowa State University

 - Volunteer in your community

-- Complete the 40 hour internship by December 31, 2019 as approved by the county coordinator.
-Volunteer on projects and at events to deliver horticulture education in the community.
+- Complete the 40 hour internship by December 31, 2020.
+Volunteer on projects and at events to teach plants in the community.

 - Stay involved